PelionIoT/mbl-docs/Docs/app_dev/app_dev_intro.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-linux-os-docs-images/applications_map_highlight.png)<span>Application design focuses on connecting the IoT device and the end user's device over an application cloud</span></span>

-We're designing an Iot device that manages its Device Management connection, as well as any processing and automation it needs to perform to be useful.
+We're designing an Iot device that must handle its Device Management connection, as well as any processing and automation it needs to perform to be useful.
 We have three options:

 * Create a single application that does all these things.
 * Use a modular approach: